TestGorilla LogoTestGorilla Logo

 What is a cognitive ability test?

-A cognitive ability test, or cognitive ability assessment, is a pre-employment test used to measure a candidate’s cognitive skills, like spatial reasoning, verbal reasoning, reading comprehension, problem solving, attention to detail, critical thinking, and numerical reasoning.
+A cognitive ability test is a pre-employment test used to measure a candidate’s cognitive skills and mental abilities, such as spatial reasoning, verbal reasoning, reading comprehension, problem solving, attention to detail, critical thinking, and numerical reasoning.

 What does a cognitive ability test measure?

-Cognitive ability tests measure different types of cognitive ability (spatial reasoning, verbal reasoning, reading comprehension, problem solving, and more) to help you evaluate their ability to think critically, analyze information, learn quickly, and make the right decisions in the workplace.
+Cognitive ability tests measure a candidate’s mental abilities and aptitudes across several different categories (spatial reasoning, verbal reasoning, reading comprehension, problem solving, and more) to help you evaluate their ability to think critically, analyze information, learn quickly, and make the right decisions in the workplace.

 How is cognitive ability tested?